Arceveti/SM64-v2/README.md

 **HUD/Gameplay QoL:**
 - Slightly modified version of Reonu Cam 3 (Reonu, Arceveti) *
 - Signs and NPCs are easier to talk to (Arceveti) *
-- An "A" is shown when Mario is able to talk to a sign or NPC (Arceveti) *
+- An "A" is shown above an object or NPC when Mario is able to talk to it (Arceveti) *
-- Number of Red Coins collected displayed on the HUD (Arceveti) *
+- Number of Red Coins collected is displayed on the HUD (Arceveti) *
-- Number of Secrets collected displayed on the HUD (Arceveti) *
+- Number of Secrets collected is displayed on the HUD (Arceveti) *
 - Leading zeroes on HUD counters like in modern Mario games (Arceveti) *

 **Object Behaviors:**